Steven Murdoch got as far as pressing the reply button before he realized something was awry in the email he received.

 But Murdoch wasn't quite done yet.
 He started a conversation with the scammer to see what he could glean about his intent and execution.

-Here, Murdoch details the tactics of the cybercriminal, his own efforts to investigate the scammer and how those insights can help organizations mitigate phishing attacks.
+Here, Murdoch details the tactics of the cybercriminal, his own efforts to investigate the scammer and how those insights can help organizations spot phishing emails and mitigate risk.

 In January 2020, you were a target in an email phishing attempt.
 Can you describe what happened?

-Steven Murdoch: I received the phish email through my UCL email address.
+Steven Murdoch: I [spotted] a phishing email that I received through my UCL email address.
 I get a number of phishing emails -- as does everyone else at UCL -- and even more are blocked by the email security system.
 But this one was somewhat personalized -- the initial email was asking if I was available.

 I was curious to see what would happen if I responded, and I wanted to know exactly how the criminal would try to get money out of me.
 I also wanted to see whether I could find out the capability of that attacker and protect other people at UCL, so I later posted a thread on Twitter detailing the conversation.